 opencontrail

 OpenContrail in Practice:

 OpenContrail has gained significant traction among cloud providers, service providers, and enterprises seeking to build robust, scalable, and secure networks.
-Its open-source nature has facilitated its adoption, which encourages collaboration, innovation, and customization.
+Its open-source nature has facilitated its adoption, encouraging collaboration, innovation, and customization.
 OpenContrail’s community-driven development model ensures continuous improvement and the availability of new features and enhancements.

+opencontrail